-Please remember your family members or friends living alone or possibly in a care center when considering things needed for survival.
+Please remember your family members or friends living alone, or possibly in a care center when considering things needed for survival.

 Let’s say we have a minor disaster, older people sometimes will be unsure of what’s going on around them.
-They may be scared, so let’s hope they can call you if the power is out.
-Hopefully, they remembered to keep their cell phones charged, if they have one.
+They may be scared, so let’s hope they can call you if the power is out, the wind is howling, the snow is heavy, or other issues raise some concern.

 Remember, it’s all about peace of mind for them.
-As I look back I know my mom was prepared with food and water in her home even close to the time she passed away.
+As I look back, I know my mom was prepared with food and water in her home, even close to the time she passed away.

 She taught me well from a very young age to be prepared for whatever may happen.
 I highly recommend making one of these for all family members: Survival Bed Pouch by Food Storage Moms